juanma-ge/proyecto2_digitalizacion/README.md

 # How to Test It
 With the code, you can test it in IDEs like VSC or PyCharm.
 However, if you want to experience it as a Discord bot, you can add it using the respective code and its included Token.
+Below is an example of how the game works.